canhminhdo/FOM/README.md

 - formally specifying free orthomodular lattices
 - formally specifying `FH theorem` by means of rewrite rules
-- formally specifying `96 normal forms` by means of equations, which is generated automatically in our tool.
+- formally specifying `96 normal forms` by means of equations, which are generated automatically in our tool.

 ## 2. How to check the word problem